Roof Advisory Group MarketView – Closing Out a Strong 2017

 Our concerns center around the longer-term implications of the increased debt and deficits that will most likely be associated with tax reform.
 The U.S. has never enacted meaningful tax reform initiatives when our debt levels have been as high as they are presently.
 Most analysts and economists don’t believe that the increase in growth due to tax reform will be great enough to pay for itself.
 We are skeptical here as well.

 After an almost 20% advance on the S&P 500 Index and with multiple stock market indices hitting new all-time highs in 2017, many of our clients have been asking the same or very similar questions.
 When is it going to end?
 Is this rally justified?
 Is the stock market too high?

-As always, we think it is important to focus on the fundamentals.
+We think it is important to focus on the fundamentals.
 And in this situation, that means focusing on the market valuation and not just the market level.
 Despite the very impressive stock market rally in 2017, many investors are very surprised that from a valuation perspective, stocks aren’t more expensive now than they were at the beginning of 2017.
 Let’s take a quick look at the math using the Price-to-Earnings (or “P/E”) valuation ratio.
 The P/E ratio is a simple and commonly used valuation method that measures an index or stock’s price relative to its per-share earnings.